Clinical Psychology PsyD Program Transfer of Credits

 - An Official Transcript from the institution at which the course was taken will be required if one is not on file in the student’s Academic file.

-- Transfer of Credit requests must be submitted to the Registrar prior to matriculation (preferably by July 15th).
+- Transfer of Credit requests must be submitted to the Registrar by April 30th of the year prior to matriculation.
 Requests will be evaluated by the Registrar in conjunction with appropriate Administrative and academic consultation.

 D) Courses previously taken at William James College

 For students who have successfully completed William James College courses on a non-matriculated basis:

 - If taken within 5 years of matriculation, these courses will automatically be applied toward the PsyD degree (unless the student requests otherwise).

 - A grade of "B" or higher must have been earned in the course.